 However, there are limitations that often necessitate using Excel to maintain some records.
 For example, consider a flooring installation activity planned over 4 days to install 100 m2 of flooring.
 If 10 m2 are installed on the first day, nothing on the second day, 40 m2 on the third day, 20 m2 on the fourth day, and 30 m2 on the fifth day, tracking this in Excel would be straightforward.
 You’d create a table showing the square meters, hours, or other units installed each day for all necessary activities.

+In Primavera, it’s not possible to assign actual units in this detailed manner directly.
+Instead, the 100 m2 of material units would be distributed according to the assigned resource curve.
 When using units to create progress curves, it is important to understand how Primavera handles activities with real units assigned.
 If an activity in progress has real units executed and the data date is moved forward, Primavera will redistribute those units across the elapsed days.
 This means that the past units will vary, thereby modifying past progress.

 For example, in a project with a single activity requiring 100 units (whether material units, man-hours, or machinery), if 20 units are completed in the first week, the progress is 20%.
 If no work is done in the second week, and the data date is moved forward, Primavera will redistribute the 20 units over the two weeks according to the resource curve.
 With a uniform distribution, the progress would show 10% for each of the first two weeks.
 If the activity is completed in the third week, the progress curve would indicate 33.3% completion each week.